containers/podman-desktop/website/docs/getting-started/creating-a-pod.md

 #### Prerequisites

-* Your are using the Podman container engine.
+* You are using the Podman container engine.
 * Your containers, running or stopped, are available on the **Containers** page.
 For example: *<your_frontend_container>* and *<your_backend_container>*.

 #### Procedure